Wing Chun System

 techniques’ available to the Wing Chun practitioner.

-Without a strong understand of the Chum Kil and Sil Nim tao forms, and training, the Biu Tze form will be confusing to many students.
+Without a strong understanding of the Chum Kiu and Sil Nim tao forms before it with the addition or supplementary training in these techniques, the Biu Ji form will be confusing to many students.

 Chi Sau (Chi Sao)

-'Sticky Hands' is considered by most, the signature of the Ving Tsun system.
-Chi sau will teach the practitioner sensitivity to incoming forces, stress the need for centerline, and structure.
+‘Sticky Hands’ is considered by most, the heart of the Ving Tsun system.
+Chi sau will help the student to develop sensitivity to incoming forces.
+It also helps to stress the need for centerline and structure.

-At Revolution Wing Chun Kung Fu we believe that throughout chi sau practice, it is kept friendly and in partnership, with the level of training agreed to by the two practitioners.
-Chi sao is about learning Wing Chun concepts by experience, not about beating your partner.
+At Revolution the Chi Sau practice is kept friendly and in partnership, with the level of training agreed to by the two practitioners.
+Chi sau is about learning Wing Chun concepts by experience, not about beating your partner.

 Muk Yan Jong (Muk Yang Jong, Muk Jong)

-The 'Jong' or wooden dummy, like chi sao, are part of the signature of Wing Chun Very few martial arts use a 'dummy' training apparatus.
+The ‘Jong’ or wooden dummy, like Chi Sau, are part of the heart and signature of Wing Chun.
+Very few martial arts use a ‘dummy’ training apparatus.